Camping and day-use guide

 • Place the generator on your designated campsite pad, never in the surrounding vegetation

-• Only use your generator at drive-in campsites, never at walk-in sites, backcountry campgrounds, or wilderness camping areas
+• Only use your generator at drive-in campsites, never at walk-in sites, backcountry campgrounds, wilderness camping areas, or marine camping areas

 In coming years, we may further restrict the use of fuel-based generators.
 This will align our generator policy with the BC Government’s environmental objectives and reduce impacts on visitors.
 Please check back here for further details.